Pyth0nCoder/Python-PONG-Game/README.md

  # Python-PONG-Game
-Download The .EXE and then run it anmd when you close out ignore the errors
+Download The .EXE and then run it and when you close out ignore the errors